Xilinx/Vitis_Libraries/vision/docs/src/include/ispstats_api.rst

 The following table describes the template and the function parameters.

-.. table:: Table . ispstats Parameter Description
+.. table:: Table: ispstats Parameter Description

     +-------------------+--------------------------------------------------+
     | Parameter         | Description                                      |